real estate questions

 12. How Long Can The Seller Take To Respond To My Offer?

-A buyer should be aware of the deadline for a seller’s response, which can be essential both in timeliness and your own experience.
-A reply should include the amount of time it will take to execute the offer and any special conditions that must be met.
+A buyer should know the deadline for a seller’s response, which can be essential both in timeliness and experience.
+A reply should include the time it will take to execute the offer and any special conditions that must be met.
 You may want to give them at least twenty-four hours.

 13. What If My Offer Is Rejected?

 Sellers have the option of accepting or rejecting an initial offer.
-However, a third approach is quite popular: sellers have the ability to make a counteroffer.
-Keep in mind that a deal isn’t considered dead until it’s actually dead.
+However, a third approach is quite popular: sellers can make a counteroffer.
+Remember that a deal isn’t considered dead until it’s dead.
 As a result, if the seller makes you a counteroffer, you’re still in the game.
-Keep in mind that negotiations can continue a long time before reaching an agreement; this is not uncommon, and it’s part of the job description for Realtors.
+Remember that negotiations can continue long before reaching an agreement; this is not uncommon, and it’s part of the job description for Realtors.
 Each revision must bring both parties closer to agreeing on the terms of the transaction.
 Here are a few more real estate questions.

 14. Should I Order a Home Inspection?

 Yes!
-If you want to use an FHA or VA loan to purchase a house, you must have a home inspection.
+You must have a home inspection if you want to use an FHA or VA loan to purchase a house.
 Inspections are not necessary for other mortgage types; however, they are strongly advised because faults in the house can go unnoticed.
-Home inspections provide comfort and security after one of the most important purchases of a lifetime.
+Home inspections provide comfort and security after one of the most important lifetime purchases.

 15. Do I Need To Do a Final Walk-Through?